August 31, 2023

-TIP-Try Cathe Friedrich’s ICE series.
+PRO TIP-Try Cathe Friedrich’s ICE series.
 These are a variety of weight training and cardio routines for the intermediate athlete.
 If you don’t want the whole series then try Boot Camp Circuit and/or Metabolic Total Body.
-(Cathe also uses an aerobics step with a few risers in these videos).
+(Cathe also uses an aerobic step with a few risers in these videos).

 Remember, IN GENERAL, doing more reps and less/lighter weight will result in sculpting/toning and NOT bulking.

 Quality Over Quantity.
 NEVER EVER sacrifice form to get more reps.
 You will hurt yourself.
 It’s dumb.
 You’ve been warned.
 Don’t do it.

 Stretching is vital!
 Essential.
 Necessary.
 Required.
 Make sure you stretch your muscles before AND after you do any resistance training (just like when you do cardio).